codein/poc/datacamp/Applying logistic regression and SVM.md

 * MultipleChoiceChallenge
 * Solution: identify liner boundary

-### 3.2 Does the learner know the definition of key vocabulary?
+### 3.2 Does the learner know definitions of key vocabulary?
 * MultipleChoiceChallenge
 * Solution:
     * classification: learning to predict categories